oasis-open/csaf-documentation/README-repo.md

 The site will be accessible at http://localhost:1313/.

+### 4. Resolving rendering issues

 If styles are not rendered correctly (for example the fonts are different from the published page), start the server with binding:

 ```bash
 hugo server -D --bind 127.0.0.1 --baseURL http://127.0.0.1:1313
 ```

+By default 404-page is rendered in the development mode as raw html.
+This issue does not affect the site deployed in the production mode.

+If page 404 must be checked in the development mode, it can be accessed directly at http://127.0.0.1:1313/404.html.

 ---